sjs-code-foundry/car-servicing/README.md

 -   [x] Draggable list of Weekly Checks in settings (alter order and content of list)
 -   [x] Enable add button for list of Weekly Checks in settings
--   [ ] Add Entry Field that displays on clicking add button, and hides on completion of entry
+-   [x] Add Entry Field that displays on clicking add button
 -   [x] Refactor Weekly Check list to download from settings (not hardcoded)
+-   [ ] Fix Weekly Checks form so that it takes the weekly check list from the firebase DB
+-   [ ] Sort aesthetics of drag & drop list to look like rest of app

 #### User Experience